This page contain affiliate links. Please refer to my Disclosures Page for more details.

 - Squirty Cream

-After 30mins you will need to add just enough milk to loosen the batter so that it can pour freely, this is when you add the remainder 100ml of milk (a splash more may be necessary to get a pouring consistency, this depends on the GF flour blend you have used)
+- After 30mins you may need to add just enough milk to loosen the batter so that it can pour freely, you want a pouring double cream thickness.
+This is when you can add the remainder 50ml of milk if you wish (a splash more may be necessary to get a pouring consistency, this depends on the GF flour blend you have used)